Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Additional Implementation Details

 \section{Additional Implementation Details}

-\textbf{Ours.} All experiments are conducted on a single NVIDIA RTX 3090 GPU with a batch size of 1 and a learning rate of $2\times10^{-6}$, which requires approximately 30 minutes of training per subject.
-We use the AdamW optimizer and the special token \texttt{sks,} which was proposed in DreamBooth and has since become widely adopted.
+\textbf{Ours.} All experiments are conducted on a single NVIDIA RTX 3090 GPU.
+We use the special token \texttt{sks}, or \texttt{new1} depending on the baseline.
 For the proposed Lipschitz‐bound regularization, we compare both the $L_1$ and $L_2$ norm variants and observe no meaningful difference in performance; accordingly, we adopt the more widely used $L_2$ norm.
 We also experiment with integrating DreamBooth’s prior‐preservation loss but do not obtain improvements, suggesting a conflict between the objectives.

-Finally, to compute the Lipschitz regularization in a memory‐efficient manner, we iterate through each model parameter in a loop and accumulate its norm.
+In experiments across different methods, we primarily used DreamBooth on SD~1.5, as this backbone is the most widely adopted and thus provides a fair basis for comparing diverse approaches.
+The corresponding hyperparameters are listed above, and other methods were also evaluated on the same backbone for consistency.
+For DreamBooth, we re-implemented the official codebase to allow more detailed experimentation.
+This ensured fixed random seeds and controlled variables for fair comparison.
+Finally, to measure the time required for the personalization process, we performed ten runs for each backbone–method combination and report the average.

+In experiments across different backbones, we aimed to evaluate the effect of the proposed objective under comparable settings using existing codebases.
+The hyperparameters were as follows.
+For DreamBooth on SD-1.5, we set the regularization weight to $\lambda = 500$, trained with a batch size of 1 and a learning rate of $2\times10^{-6}$ for 1,000 iterations.
+For Custom Diffusion on SD-1.5, we used $\lambda = 175$ with a learning rate of $3\times10^{-5}$ for 250 iterations.
+For SD-XL, we considered two settings: $\lambda = 50$ with a learning rate of $5\times10^{-5}$ for 250 iterations, and $\lambda = 10$ with a learning rate of $8\times10^{-5}$.
+For SD-3.0, we used a learning rate of $1\times10^{-4}$, $\lambda = 10.1$, and 500 iterations.
+For LoRA, the settings were as follows: on SD-1.5, we used a learning rate of $1\times10^{-4}$, $\lambda = 1\times10^{-7}$, and 500 iterations; on SD-XL, a learning rate of $5\times10^{-4}$, $\lambda = 1\times10^{-6}$, and 500 iterations; and on SD-3.0, a learning rate of $4\times10^{-4}$, $\lambda = 15$, and 680 iterations.
+The choice of backbone and personalization method leads to different hyperparameter settings and training behaviors.

 \textbf{Baselines.} We provide additional implementation details for the baselines used in our experiments in Section~\ref{sec:experiments}.
 The proposed method and DreamBooth are implemented and trained based on the Diffusers library\footnote{\url{https://github.com/huggingface/diffusers}}.
 For Textual Inversion~\cite{gal2022image}\footnote{\url{https://github.com/huggingface/diffusers/tree/main/examples/textual_inversion}}, Custom Diffusion~\cite{kumari2023multi}\footnote{\url{https://github.com/huggingface/diffusers/tree/main/examples/custom_diffusion}}, SVDiff~\cite{han2023svdiff}\footnote{\url{https://github.com/mkshing/svdiff-pytorch}}, and LoRA~\cite{hu2022lora}\footnote{\url{https://github.com/huggingface/peft/tree/main/examples/lora_dreambooth}}, we use available implementations and follow their default training settings.
 OFT~\cite{qiu2023controlling}\footnote{\url{https://github.com/zqiu24/oft}} is trained using the official codebase, but we observed poor performance and were unable to fully reproduce the reported results; hence, we cite the numbers from the original paper.
 BLIP-Diffusion~\cite{li2023blip}\footnote{\url{https://github.com/salesforce/LAVIS/tree/main/projects/blip-diffusion}} and IP-Adapter~\cite{chen2023subject}\footnote{\url{https://github.com/tencent-ailab/IP-Adapter}} are evaluated using the released model weights on our benchmark through direct inference.